RyoTakei/Matlab-Class/HW6/Problem3/README.md

 If you don't know how to use `trapz` function, go read the zybooks or google it.

-This problem will take 4 lines of code (not including comments and white lines).
+This problem will take 5 lines of code (not including comments and white lines).
-Do remind Micheal that this problem is actually easy.
-Otherwise, he'll make everything way too complicated.

 ### Line #0: Make sure to add `clc`, `clear` etc.